SJ23 Tech Tip F22, (Updated 2019-02-13) Bob Schimmel

 Mainsail Lazy Jacks and Storage Straps.

-Call me lazy or whatever, but lazy jacks sure come in handy when you're ghosting along in hot sticky weather and all I want to do is get out of the hot sun, NOW!
+Call me lazy or whatever, but adjustable lazy jacks sure come in handy when you're ghosting along in hot weather and all I want to do is get out of the blazing sun, NOW!
 OK they also work in a nasty blow but you get the idea that they simplify packing the mainsail by becoming the extra pair of "hands" you need.
 Without them, the cloth is dumped all over the deck, creating a slipping and tripping hazard.
 I prefer a clean "sticky" deck to keep me from taking a dive into the murky depths, thank you very much.
-Prior to my lazy jack system I've come too close in fulfilling this disaster.
+Prior to my lazy jack system I've come way too close in fulfilling this disaster!
+But that's another story.
 The solution is pretty simple as shown at right.
-I've used it for many years and the only complaint I have is snagging a batten when hoisting the main sail.
-It's usually a matter of a quick pull on the halyard to bypass the jack lines when the sail is feathered between them.
+I've used it for many years and the only complaint I have is occasionally snagging a batten when hoisting the main sail.
+It's usually a matter of feathering the mainsail into the wind between the jack line, then a quick pull on the halyard as the batten passes a jack line.
 Sometimes easier said than done!

-CONSTRUCTION - Panache's new lazy jacks (2019) are made from slippery Amsteel Blue Dyneema.
+CONSTRUCTION - Panache's upgraded lazy jacks (2019) are made from slippery Amsteel Blue Dyneema.
 1/8" for the jack lines and 3/16" for the halyard portion as shown in the diagram.
-Three jack lines will provide more support than my previous two shown in black.
+Three jack lines provide more support than my previous two shown in black.

-Dyneema line is too slippery to hold a knot so a loop must be spliced in the end that slips under each eye strap on the boom.
+Dyneema line is too slippery to hold a knot so a loop was spliced in the end that slips under each eye strap on the boom.
 The eye straps are

-pop riveted on the side of the boom above the reef lines and between the existing sail straps.
-The high position of the eye straps ensures the bunched up sail cloth can't push the jack lines down against the reef lines, causing extra friction on the reefing system.
+pop riveted on the side of the boom above the clew reef lines running along the side of the boom.
+They are positioned between the existing red sail straps.
+The high position of the eye straps ensures the bunched up sail cloth can't push down against the reef lines, causing extra friction on the reefing system.
 Remember to add a glob of sealant under each eye strap before it is riveted to the boom.
 If you screw them, it is best to tap thread in the boom for machine screws.
 This way you can easily service the system should you have to replace a line.

 A l

-New lazy jacks in place and ooooh does the sail drop & stay nicely on the boom.
-At right the jack halyards through the blocks at mid spreader.
+New lazy jacks in place and ooooh does the sail drop nicely to stay on the boom.
+At right the lazy jack halyards through the blocks at mid spreader.

 CONSIDERATIONS

-• 2021 - To prevent snagging a batten (leech) as the mainsail is hoisted I spread the tops of the lazy jack halyards by running each through a small block secured to the mid point of the spreaders.
+• 2021 - To prevent snagging a batten at the leech as the mainsail is hoisted I spread the tops of the lazy jack halyards part by running each through a small block secured to the mid point of a spreader.
 This is a departure from running the halyards over the spreaders close to the mast, as I previously did.
-I just have to remember to slip a messenger line through each block before I stand the "stick" up, otherwise they are out of reach.
-This will also minimizes chafe on sail cloth and will not affect sail shape.
-Tape the end of the messenger to the end of the jack halyard and hoist the halyard through the block.
+I just have to remember to pull a messenger line through each block before I lower the mast, otherwise the blocks are out of reach when I raise the mast.
+Tape the end of the messenger to the end of the jack halyard and hoist the messenger, pulling it through the block.
 Works very well.
-This will also minimizes chafe on the sail cloth and affect sail shape less.
+Spreading the lines also minimizes chafe on sail cloth and will not affect sail shape.

-• Alternatively, install two lines (not shown) to pull the middle of the lazy jacks ahead of and below the mainsail leech while hoisting the mainsail.
+• Alternatively, install two lines (not shown) to pull the middle of the lazy jacks forward of the mainsail leech while hoisting the sail.
 Once hoisted, the lazy jacks can be released to contain the mainsail when it is lowered.

 • If you like night sailing, consider using day glow lime green jack lines or parachute cord with day glow inserts to improve visibility.
 Forget about slipping unseen into an anchorage at night then!